skyec/bitbucket-webhooks/README.md

-# BitBucket Webhooks
+# Bitbucket Webhooks

 ## Summary

-An implementation of all the BitBucket webhook API types in Go (golang) and an HTTPHandler that can receive all the webhook events and call callbacks.
+An implementation of all the Bitbucket webhook API types in Go (golang) and an HTTPHandler that can receive all the webhook events and call callbacks.
 This is not a stable API.
 Submit issues if you have any problems or have suggestions.